difference between accident and incident

 In terms of safety management, accidents are often seen as negative events that require investigation, analysis, and corrective actions to prevent similar incidents from happening in the future.
 The goal of accident prevention is to identify the root causes of accidents and implement measures to eliminate or control the underlying hazards that lead to accidents.

-See also difference between private and public sector
+See also difference between soap and rest api

 What is an Incident?